Mass Mailing Service

 - After the approval has been granted, the sender must use the Mass Electronic Mailings Distribution Request Form to request the distribution of the message.

-Establishing the process that distributes the message and distributing it can take some time.
-While we will attempt to meet your delivery schedule, please be aware that a message that is deemed more urgent or a problem with system hardware can delay the delivery of your message to its target population.
-We will try to distribute any message received within 24 business hours of its receipt.
-For example, to insure that a message is received by its target population by Monday morning, in most instances we would need to receive it by close of business Thursday.
+Preparation and distribution of a mass email can take some time.
+While every attempt will be made to meet your delivery schedule, please be aware that delivery delays can occur due to several reasons, including the need to send a more urgent message in advance of yours or because of system hardware issues.
+As a general guideline, most messages will be distributed within 24 business hours of its receipt.
+For example, to insure that a message is received by its target population by Monday morning, you would need to submit it by close of business Thursday.
 Also know that to obtain the email addresses for a specific target population, you will need to allow your source of addresses sufficient time to generate and provide the email addresses of your intended recipients.

-To ensure normal performance of the University's email delivery system, we have implemented a throttle on messages through any non-dedicated email server so that for a given computer (connected to a specific IP address at UVa), sending of email messages is limited to 1,000 messages in any 60-minute period.
+To ensure normal performance of the University's email delivery system, a throttle has been implemented on messages through any non-dedicated email server.
+For a given computer (connected to a specific IP address at UVa), sending of email messages is limited to 1,000 messages in any 60-minute period.

 Properly configured e-mail clients will process the error message from the server when a message distribution exceeds the 1,000 addressee limit, thereby notifying the sender of the need to distribute the message to the remaining addressess after a 1-hour delay.